Comparing Vanderbilt’s MFA Program to other creative writing programs

 Even in 2009, the first year Poets & Writers compiled this list (only four years after the program’s inception and only a year and a half after it had granted degrees to its first graduating class), Vanderbilt’s Creative Writing program already ranked 18th, among the very best in the country.

-“As soon as I arrived in Nashville, the members of the MFA faculty were calling me to invite me out to coffee, to take me out to lunch,” said Matt Baker, a recent MFA graduate in fiction who went on to win a Fulbright Fellowship.
+“As soon as I arrived in Nashville, the members of the MFA faculty were calling me to invite me out to coffee, to take me out to lunch,” said Matt Baker, an MFA graduate in fiction who went on to win a Fulbright Fellowship.
 “At any program in the country you can study under talented, published professors, but at Vanderbilt they’re also genuinely interested in the lives of their students.
 That’s something the Poets & Writers rankings don’t even take into account.
 Take that into consideration, and I think our program is at least top five.”